zoffixznet/perl6-Ticket-Trakr/README.md

 [https://rt.perl.org/User/Prefs.html](https://rt.perl.org/User/Prefs.html)
 and set up the password in `CLI Password` section.

+## Usage

+Run `./start-app.p6` then visit `http://localhost:3000` to access the app's interface and click `Load RT Tickets`.
+Note: it may take a bit for the app to compile on the first run.
+And the tickets page takes quite a while to load (RT is slow).

 ## Installation

 This software is developed to work on Debian Linux (and it's derivatives,